BY-LAWS OF

 POLICIES

-Chapter 19 will provide a Death Benefit Assistance Program to the members.
-Only members who are in good standing (dues paid up) will be entitled to this benefit.
+Chapter 19 will provide a Death Benefit Assistance Program to regular, retired and associate members.
+Only members who are in good standing will be entitled to this benefit.
 Honorary members are excluded from this benefit.
 The Executive Board will at least annually establish benefit amount that can be paid out.

 If there is a major death occurrence involving Chapter 19’s members in excess of the benefits funds in reserve, the assistance program reserves will be prorated to all claimants to a balance of “0” dollars for that occurrence.
 The benefit fund will start accumulating again at the first deposit after the fund was depleted.